 Healthcare and social welfare

-Social welfare and health care is the most extensive local government function and a central part of the Finnish system of welfare services.
-The right to social welfare and health services is a basic and fundamental right of the whole population.
-Local authorities are responsible for performing the social welfare and health services laid down for them by law.
+Healthcare and social welfare are the most extensive local government functions and a central part of the Finnish system of welfare services.
+Everyone has a fundamental right to healthcare and social welfare services, and local authorities have the statutory responsibility to organise the healthcare and social welfare services prescribed for them by law.
 They may provide the services either alone or secure them from other organisations or private sector providers.

-The health services are financed through taxes, and only moderate client fees are charged for visits to health centres and for stays in hospital.
-The Finnish health service system has proved to be cost-efficient and of high quality, and it enjoys wide public support.
+Healthcare services are financed through taxes, and a nominal client fee is charged for a visit to the health centre and for a stay in hospital.
+The Finnish healthcare service system has proved to be cost-efficient and of high quality, and it enjoys wide public support.

-In Finland, social services and health care are being developed largely as a single entity.
-Municipal public-health work is the foundation of the Finnish health system.
+In Finland, healthcare and social welfare services are largely developed as a single entity.
+Municipal public-health work is the foundation of the Finnish healthcare system.

-In Finland, preventive health care has an important role.
-The services of prenatal clinics and child health clinics, for instance, are available free of charge to all families.
+Preventive healthcare plays an important role in the Finnish healthcare system.
+The services of prenatal clinics and child health clinics, for instance, are available to all families free of charge.
 All mothers of newborn babies receive a maternity package or its value in money.
-Environmental health care is regarded as part of basic health care.
+Environmental health care is part of preventive primary healthcare.

-Alongside municipal health care, there is an occupational health service system financed by employers and the State, which is responsible for much of the health care for the workforce.
-There is also a relatively extensive system of private medical services, partly reimbursed by the Social Insurance Institution of Finland.
+Alongside municipal healthcare, there is an occupational health services system financed by employers and the State, and it is responsible for much of the healthcare for the workforce.
+Finland also has a relatively extensive system of private medical services, and the Social Insurance Institution of Finland (Kela) pays reimbursement for part of the fees charged for these services.

 Hospitals are run by joint municipal authorities

-Hospitals run by joint municipal authorities provide 95 per cent of all specialist medical care; the remaining 5 per cent is provided by the private sector.
+Hospitals run by joint municipal authorities provide 95 per cent of all specialised medical care; the remaining 5 per cent is provided by the private sector.
 Every local authority is required by law to be a member of a joint municipal authority administering a hospital district.
 There are 20 hospital districts in all.

 Treatment time guarantee ensures access to health care services